 Smart Duplicates within a Scene will always appear directly under the original object in the hierarchy (or under other duplicates if multiple duplicates are made), rather than at the bottom of the sibling list.

 Smart Duplicates will automatically identify and continue a numbering scheme if one is found within the original object.
-For example, if you name a lighting GameObject Light 1 - Spot
+For example, if you name a lighting GameObject Light 1 - Spot, then smart duplicate it, it will be named Light 2 - Spot rather than the Unity default name Light 1 - Spot (1).

-Any existing leading zeroes if detected will also be duplicated, so Probe 01
+Any existing leading zeroes if detected will also be duplicated, so Probe 01 will be duplicated as Probe 02 for example.

-Only the first number in the name will be replaced so an object named Part 1 - Zone 2
+Only the first number in the name will be replaced so an object named Part 1 - Zone 2 will be duplicated as Part 2 - Zone 2.

 If an object has no existing number, then a number will be assigned based on numbering preferences that you can configure.